LianMingshuang/DWB_Covid-19/README.md

 ### Data used:
 •	Acute Care Hospitals dataset is same as Product 1.

-•	Another dataset of their future projects is a makeup test dataset.
+•	Another dataset of their future projects is a makeup sample dataset.
 The structure of dataset is showing in below:

  1	Activities_id(Text):The id for each activity of doctor without boards organization.